Subham12R/signifiya/README.md

 ---

-## 🌟 About Tech Fest 2026
+## 🌟 About Signifiya 2026

-**Tech Fest 2026** is the annual technical festival of our college, bringing together **innovation, creativity, and technology** under one roof.
+**Signifiya 2026** is the annual technical festival of our college, bringing together **innovation, creativity, and technology** under one roof.
 The fest features **technical competitions, workshops, hackathons, keynote talks, and cultural showcases**, providing a platform for students to learn, compete, and collaborate.

 This repository contains the **official Tech Fest 2026 web application**, built with modern web technologies to deliver a smooth, responsive, and engaging experience.